darienmiller88/Minesweeper/README.md

 # Minesweeper
-Classic minesweeper implementation in raw c++
+Classic minesweeper implementation in raw C++.
+Here's a demo!